andyarensman/prepacker-app/README.md

 # Notes

+## MongoDB and Mongoose

+I have three Mongoose models:

+    const userSchema = new Schema({
+      email: {
+        type: String,
+        required: true,
+        unique: true
+      },
+      password: {
+        type: String,
+        required: true
+      }
+    })

+    const gearSchema = new Schema({
+      gear_name: { type: String, required: true },
+      weight: Number,
+      price: Number,
+      category: { type: String, required: true },
+      notes: String,
+      website: Schema.Types.Mixed,
+      image_url: Schema.Types.Mixed, //Saved for future use
+      user_id: { type: String, required: true }
+    }, { timestamps: true })

+    const checklistSchema = new Schema({
+      checklist_name: { type: String, required: true },
+      gear_items: [String], //Array of _id's
+      checklist_notes: String,
+      user_id: { type: String, required: true }
+    }, { timestamps: true })

+The `checklistSchema` contains a `gear_items` property that is an array of `gearSchema` IDs - rather than duplicating the gear data for every checklist, it made more sense to just reference it.

+The `gearSchema` and `checklistSchema` both reference the `userSchema` via a `user_id` property.
+It is still unclear to me if there is any downside to using this relational database over Mongoose subdocuments.
+Is doing it this way causing any security or performance issues?

-## Backend
+## Controllers and Routing

-*[Add in the schemas?]*

 Creating the backend for the checklists was super simple - I just had to copy everything from the closet side of things (model, route, controller) and change a few variables.

-It is still unclear to me if there is any downside to using a relational database over subdocuments.
-Currently each checklist and gear item is connected to their user via a user_id property.
-Would this cause any security or performance issues?

 ## Authentication